Singapore Noodles features ice vermicelli noodles-stir fried with curry powder, veggies, and meat, and shrimp resulting in a spicy, delicious dish.

 - 3 cups shredded Napa cabbage see note

-- 2 carrots, juliennned
+- 2 medium carrots juliennned

-- 1 shallot, thinly sliced
+- 1 medium shallot thinly sliced

-- 2 small Chinese Sausages, julienned, or ½ cup julienned Chinese BBQ pork (see note)
+- 2 small Chinese Sausages julienned, or ½ cup julienned Chinese BBQ pork (see note)

 - 1 ½ Tablespoons curry powder

-- 1 teaspoons salt
+- 1 teaspoon salt

 - 1 Tablespoon Chinese cooking wine